gigantocypris/torchBragg/README.md

 The polarization factor is computed in the innermost loop.
 However, it is applied in the outermost loop.
 Why is this?

-Is nanoBragg_nks.cpp or nanoBragg.cpp the one used in kpp_utils?
+nanoBragg_nks.cpp or nanoBragg.cpp or KOKKOS nanoBragg: what are differences, what should I use?